ocularb0b/le3p/README.md

 # Status
 Currently the first le3p is assembled and mostly configured.
-No prints have yet been atempted
+No prints have yet been atempted.